‘Oh my f*cking god.’ Elon Musk’s Tesla Cybertruck reveal goes awkwardly wrong

 Elon Musk has finally revealed the Tesla Cybertruck, the company’s first electric pickup truck, to the world.
-If you’re a fan of 1980’s sci-fi design ala Blade Runner, you’ll probably think the truck looks pretty cool.
+If you’re a fan of 1980s sci-fi design a la Blade Runner, you’ll probably think the truck looks pretty cool.

 Nobody *expects* the Cybertruck pic.twitter.com/khhYNFaVKs